996icu/996.ICU/README.md

 [Anti-996 License](LICENSE)

- - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to balance their work
+ - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to weigh their way of working
  - See a [full list of projects](awesomelist/projects.md) under Anti-996 License
  - It is an idea of @xushunke: [Design A Software License Of Labor Protection -- Anti 996 License](https://github.com/996icu/996.ICU/pull/15642)
  - This version of Anti-996 License is drafted by [Katt Gu, J.D, University of Illinois, College of Law](https://scholar.google.com.sg/citations?user=PTcpQwcAAAAJ&hl=en&oi=ao); advised by [Suji Yan](https://www.linkedin.com/in/tedkoyan/), CEO of [Dimension](https://www.dimension.im).
  - This draft is adapted from the MIT license.
 For more detailed explanation, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
 This license is designed to be compatible with all major open source licenses.
- - For law professionals or anyone who is willing to contribute to further version directly, please go to [Anti-996-License-1.0](https://github.com/kattgu7/996-License-Draft).
+ - For law professionals or anyone who is willing to contribute to future version directly, please go to [Anti-996-License-1.0](https://github.com/kattgu7/996-License-Draft).
 Thank you.